 - Cast out negativity

 We all have had those people in our lives that interject themselves into our situations and felt the need to be “the voice of reason.”
 When all they are really doing is making themselves feel superior, by putting you down consistently.
-You convince yourself they are well-meaning and they probably feel the same, but it is not helping you.
-So, you either take a stand and make a statement that you need them in your life, but you want to find your own solutions.
+You convince yourself that they are well-meaning and that they probably feel the same, but it is not helping you.
+So, you need to take a stand and make a statement that you need them in your life, but you want to find your own solutions.
 Give them the opportunity to be there for you to vent your frustrations.

 If that does not work, then you distance yourself.
 It may not seem easy and maybe even stressful at first, but you will find yourself being more confident in making your own decisions.
-After some time, they might even see that you were better making your own decisions.
+After some time, they might even see that you were better at making your own decisions.
 You might even realize that that person was holding you back and you don’t miss them.
 No, it doesn’t sound pretty.
 Life isn’t always pretty.
 At the end of the day, it is your life to live.
 Who are you living it for?